Inflection

 Words that are never subject to inflection are said to be invariant; for example, the English verb must is an invariant item: it never takes a suffix or changes form to signify a different grammatical category.
 Its categories can be determined only from its context.

+Requiring the forms or inflections of more than one word in a sentence to be compatible with each other according to the rules of the language is known as agreement or concord.
+For example, in "the man jumps", "man" is a singular noun, so "jump" is constrained in the present tense to use the third person singular suffix "-s".

+Languages that have some degree of inflection are called synthetic languages.
+They can be highly inflected (such as Georgian or Kichwa), moderately inflected (such as Russian or Latin), weakly inflected (such as English), but not uninflected (such as most varieties of Chinese).
+Languages that are so inflected that a sentence can consist of a single highly inflected word (such as many Native American languages) are called polysynthetic languages.
+Languages in which each inflection conveys only a single grammatical category, such as Finnish, are known as agglutinative languages, while languages in which a single inflection can convey multiple grammatical roles (such as both nominative case and plural, as in Latin and German) are called fusional languages.

-Languages that seldom make use of inflection, such as English, are said to be analytic.
+Weakly inflected languages which seldom make use of inflection, such as English, are said to be analytic.
 Analytic languages that do not make use of derivational morphemes, such as Standard Chinese, are said to be isolating.

-Requiring the forms or inflections of more than one word in a sentence to be compatible with each other according to the rules of the language is known as concord or agreement.
-For example, in "the man jumps", "man" is a singular noun, so "jump" is constrained in the present tense to use the third person singular suffix "s".

-Languages that have some degree of inflection are synthetic languages.
-They can be highly inflected (such as Georgian or Kichwa), moderately inflected (such as Russian or Latin), weakly inflected (such as English), but not uninflected (such as Chinese).
-Languages that are so inflected that a sentence can consist of a single highly inflected word (such as many Native American languages) are called polysynthetic languages.
-Languages in which each inflection conveys only a single grammatical category, such as Finnish, are known as agglutinative languages, while languages in which a single inflection can convey multiple grammatical roles (such as both nominative case and plural, as in Latin and German) are called fusional.
+Highly synthetic languages are weakly or not at all analytic and vice-versa, while a middle-ground language like English may exhibit traits of both to varying degrees.

 Examples in English

-In English most nouns are inflected for number with the inflectional plural affix -s (as in "dog" → "dog-s"), and most English verbs are inflected for tense with the inflectional past tense affix -ed (as in "call" → "call-ed").
-English also inflects verbs by affixation to mark the third person singular in the present tense (with -s), and the present participle (with -ing).
-English short adjectives are inflected to mark comparative and superlative forms (with -er and -est respectively).
+Most native-English nouns are inflected for number with the inflectional plural affix -[e]s (as in dogs ← dog + -s; "glasses" ← glass + -es); most other English nouns are inflected for plurality in some other way, varying by language of loanword origin.
+Most English verbs are inflected for tense with the inflectional past tense suffix -ed (as in called ← call + -ed).
+English also inflects verbs by suffixation to mark the third-person singular in the present tense (with -s), and the present participle (with -ing, also used for gerunds).
+Some English adjectives (mostly those derived from Anglo-Saxon) are inflected to mark comparative and superlative forms, with -er and -est respectively (while those derived from other linguistic substrates, like French and Latin, are instead preceded by the separate words more and most, respectively – a non-inflected genitive construction).

 There are eight regular inflectional affixes in the English language.